Joan Bauer (politician): Committee and caucus membership

 Bauer was a member of the House Appropriations Committee.
 She also served on three subcommittees in the House.
 She was the chair of the Higher Education Subcommittee, vice-chair of the Community Colleges Subcommittee, and a member of the Economic Development Subcommittee.
 She was appointed by House Speaker Andy Dillon to serve on the Capitol Committee.

 Bauer served as chair of the Capital Caucus, co-chair of the Michigan Legislative Women's Caucus, and co-chair of the Local Government Caucus.
 As a testament to her skills as a legislator and a leader, all of these caucuses are bipartisan as well as bicameral.
 She is also a member of several other caucuses, including the Urban Caucus, the Children's Caucus, the Tourism Caucus, the Arts Caucus, and the Fire Caucus.

 Personal life

-Joan Bauer is married to Doug Langham, the former administrator of vocational rehabilitation in the Michigan Workers Compensation Agency, and they live on Lansing's Westside.
+Joan Bauer was formerly married to Doug Langham, the former administrator of vocational rehabilitation in the Michigan Workers Compensation Agency, and they live on Lansing's Westside.